 Once we felt like we understood what supplies and tools we needed, we measured our wall space and found we had right around 38.5 square feet to cover.
 We ended up buying 40 square feet of tile just so we could mess up a few since we had never used a wet saw before, and we also have extra we can store and use if we ever need to replace some (or at least, that was our thinking).

-After gathering all our supplies, we started off by prepping the walls (cleaning and priming the discolored wall).
-Then we made a plan for tiling in sections and drew light pencil marks on the wall just to have a game plan for when we started.
+Then, we made a plan for tiling in sections and drew light pencil marks on the wall just to have a game plan for when we started.
 Third, we prepped the area by taping off cabinets and covering everything in drop cloths.

 A few tips: